ShivangiSharmaNTL/CSV-converted-into-JSON/README.md

 # CSV-converted-into-Json
-Title -: CSV converted into JSON csv file converted into json . and with the help of json, d3 is created . for different queries different chart is created.
+Title -: CSV converted into JSON.

+Csv file converted into json . and with the help of json, d3 is created . for different queries different chart is created.